-- Pre-Season Team Practice is not allowed. - First Practice Date is the Monday of NFHS Week 18. - Scrimmage Rule does apply. - The Date of the First Contest allowed is the Monday of NFHS Week 21.
-Eligibility and schedules must be filed online. - Maximum number of regular season contests is 24 games.
-Maximum number of tournaments is two with each tournament counting as two games. - Maximum of five days of Off-Season team practice within a 10 consecutive school day period. - In the Summer there are no restrictions in regard to practice. - Coaches may participate in a maximum of 10 days of team-against-team competition which must occur after the conclusion of the school year until the Dead Period. - Dead Period Rule does apply.
+- Pre-Season Team Practice is not allowed. - First Practice Date is the Monday of NFHS Week 18. - Scrimmage Rule does apply. - 50% Rule does apply, which is three players. - The Date of the First Contest allowed is the Monday of NFHS Week 21.
+Eligibility and schedules must be filed online. - Schools may choose to play an unlimited number of Hall of Champions Games on any two dates during the week preceding the regular season.
+These games will not count against the number of regular season contests schools are allowed to schedule.
+Host schools shall send in 50% of the proceeds after paying referees to the TSSAA Hall of Champions fund. - Maximum number of regular season contests is 24 games.
+Maximum number of Tournaments is two with each tournament counting as two games. - Maximum of five days of Off-Season team practice within a 10 consecutive school day period. - In the Summer there are no restrictions in regard to practice. - Coaches may participate in a maximum of 10 days of team-against-team competition which must occur after the conclusion of the school year until the Dead Period. - Dead Period Rule does apply.